Citation, DOI and article data

-T2 relaxation refers to the progressive dephasing of spinning dipoles following the 90° pulse as seen in a spin-echo sequence due to tissue-particular characteristics, primarily those that affect the rate of movement of protons, most of which are found in water molecules.
-This is alternatively known as spin-spin relaxation.
+T2 relaxation, also known as spin-spin relaxation or transverse relaxation, refers to the progressive dephasing of spinning dipoles resulting in decay in the magnetization in the transverse plane (Mxy).
+Following a radiofrequency pulse, this form of relaxation occurs with the time constant T2, where T2 is the time it takes for the transverse magnetization vector to decay to 1/e or 37% of its initial magnitude.
+T2 relaxation occurs due to tissue-particular characteristics, primarily those that affect the rate of movement of protons, most of which are found in water molecules.

-Immediately after the 90° pulse, all the spinning dipoles within the slice are exactly in phase.
+In spin echo sequences, immediately after the 90° pulse, all the spinning dipoles within the slice are exactly in phase.
 Almost immediately, they lose coherence as some spin slightly faster than the others.
-This dephasing effect has been likened to the opening of a chinese fan.
-The result is that the Mxy component of the magnetic vector decreases exponentially as a function of the T2 time constant.
-See the figure to the right showing exponential drop of signal from T2 relaxation.
+This dephasing effect has been likened to the opening of a Chinese fan.
+The result is that the Mxy component of the magnetic vector decreases exponentially as a function of the T2 time constant (Figure 1).

 Factors affecting T2 relaxation